fommil/fpmortals/manuscript/backmatter.md

   data Company  = Company String [Resource]

   -- with record syntax
-  data Resource = Human { serial :: Int, humanName :: String }
+  data Resource = Human
+                  { serial    :: Int
+                  , humanName :: String
+                  }
-  data Company  = Company { companyName :: String, employees :: [Resource] }
+  data Company  = Company
+                  { companyName :: String
+                  , employees   :: [Resource]
+                  }
 ~~~~~~~~

-Note that the `Human` data constructor and `Resource` type do not need to be the
+Note that the `Human` data constructor and `Resource` type do not have the same
-same name.
+name.
 Record syntax generates the equivalent of a field accessor and a copy
 method.

 {lang="text"}